Maxi Pereira

-Victorio Maximiliano "Maxi" Pereira Páez ([ˈmaksi peˈrejra]; born 8 June 1984) is a Uruguayan professional footballer who plays as a right-back for Club Atlético River Plate (Montevideo).
+Victorio Maximiliano "Maxi" Pereira Páez ([ˈmaksi peˈrejra]; born 8 June 1984) is a Uruguayan former professional footballer who played as a right-back.

-He played with Defensor in Uruguay, joining Benfica in 2007 and going on to remain with the club for eight seasons, appearing in 333 official matches and winning 11 major titles.
-In 2015, he signed with Porto also in Portugal.
+He played with Defensor in Uruguay, before joining Benfica in 2007 where he stayed for eight seasons, appearing in 333 official matches and winning 11 major titles.
+In 2015, he signed with Porto also in Portugal, staying there until 2019.

-A Uruguay international on 125 occasions, Pereira represented the nation in three World Cups and four Copa América, winning the 2011 edition of the latter tournament.
+Pereira played 125 matches for the Uruguay national football team, representing them at three World Cups, and four Copa Américas, including winning the 2011 Copa América.

 Club career

 Defensor

 Born in Montevideo, Pereira was known by the nickname "Mono" (Monkey) in his homeland.
+He began playing football as a forward at C.A.
+Bella Vista before moving to Defensor Sporting where he re-adapted as a midfielder; he dealt in his early years with homesickness and the death of his father.

-He started playing professionally with Defensor Sporting as an 18-year-old, early in the 2002–03 season.
+Pereira made his professional debut as an 18-year-old, early in the 2002–03 season.
 He took no time to adjust to the first team, being a crucial part alongside Álvaro González and scoring a career-best 12 goals in the Primera División of 2005–06.
 After the 2006–07 campaign, Defensor lost both gems as González was transferred to Boca Juniors and Pereira went to S.L.
 Benfica, accompanied by countryman Cristian Rodríguez; the Primeira Liga club signed the player for €3 million and 70% of his rights.